 THE ROLE OF SERVICERS FOR U.S. DEPARTMENT OF EDUCATION-OWNED LOANS

-Federal student loan servicers such as Navient do not set loan terms like interest rates, loan limits, and repayment programs—these are established by the federal government.
-Servicers begin working with student borrowers after many important decisions about how much to borrow or where to attend college are already made.
+Servicers of federal student loans, including Department of Education-owned loans, do not set loan terms like interest rates, loan limits, and repayment programs.
+Instead, they are established by the federal government.
+Servicers begin working with student borrowers after many important decisions have been made, such as the amount to borrow or which college to attend.

 WHAT TO KNOW ABOUT LAWSUITS INVOLVING NAVIENT

 Beginning in January 2017, the Consumer Financial Protection Bureau (CFPB) and six state attorneys general filed lawsuits against Navient asserting a variety of allegations.